Murder of Lisa Hession: Body discovery

 Within minutes of Hession's curfew passing, her mother became concerned for her daughter's well-being; after telephoning the homes of several of her school friends only to learn they had not seen her daughter that evening, then "[standing] on a corner watching for her white boots to come along the pavement" before twice briefly scouring local streets and again briefly standing at the corner of Bonnywell Road, she reported her daughter missing to local police at approximately 10:45 p.m.
-She then frantically searched the streets for her only child a third time before returning home—observing a police car en route.
+She then searched the streets for her only child a third time before returning home, observing a police car en route.
 (Note: The police car Christine Hession observed had been responding to police radio reports of the body of a teenage girl having been discovered in an alleyway close to Bonnywell Road.)
-Christine Hession's searches saw her inadvertently pass the alleyway where her daughter had been murdered on three occasions.
+On three occasions, Christine Hession's searches saw her inadvertently pass the alleyway where her daughter had been murdered.

-Five minutes before midnight, a local man named Ronald Parry and his namesake 13-year-old son discovered Hession's body in the alleyway recess while walking their dog.
+Five minutes before midnight, a local man named Ronald Parry and his 13-year-old son discovered Hession's body in the alleyway recess while walking their dog.
 She was lying on her back, and her clothing had been disturbed, with her skirt pulled up over her waist and her underwear torn.
-Ronald Parry Jr. ran to a nearby phone box to dial 999 as his father remained with Hession's body.
+Parry's son ran to a nearby phone box to dial 999 as his father remained with Hession's body.
 A local funeral director named William Hayes soon arrived on the scene and attempted to resuscitate Hession.
 He would later recollect that upon arrival at the garage recess: "The little girl was lying on her back.
 [Her body] was very cold.
 There was a thin black mark around her neck and she appeared to have a black eye."

 Despite the efforts by Hayes and paramedics to resuscitate Hession, she was pronounced dead on arrival at Leigh Infirmary.
 Her mother was initially informed a teenage girl matching her daughter's description had been "assaulted" and was receiving emergency care at this facility; she was accompanied by police to the infirmary only to learn upon her arrival that her daughter had died.